yohschang/minimal-mistakes/_pages/about.md

 ---

-I am Yu Hsiang, graduate studentin National Taiwan University, Taipei, Taiwan.
-This site is currently build for collect all the project I've done.
+I am Yu Hsiang, a graduate student at National Taiwan University, Taipei, Taiwan.
+This site is currently built to collect all the projects I’ve done.

 ## Education
 - National Tsing Hua University <2015~2019>
   _Department of Biomedical Engineering and Environmental sciences_
   - Cell biology
   - Biosensor
 - Zhejiang University <2017.7~2017.8>
   _Department of Biomedical Engineering_
   - **Laboratory  exchange student**